-Expresses legislative intent that MDOC maintain a management-to-staff ratio of 1 supervisor to 8 employees at central office in Lansing and at northern and southern region administration offices.
+Expresses legislative intent that MDOC maintain a management-to-staff ratio of 1 supervisor to 8 employees at the central office in Lansing and at the northern and southern region administration offices.
+Executive deletes.
+House deletes.

 Sec.
 248. Consensus Revenue Estimating Conference (CREC) - DELETED